pettenaalb/BSS-DynamicRebalancing-RL/README.md

 To correctly install the project follow these steps:

 0. make shure to have Anaconda (or Miniconda) and python installed
-1. create a new enviroment with python=3.11
+1. create a new enviroment with python=3.10
-2. copy the repository from github with the link -> a new folder BSS-DYNAMICREBALANCING-RL will be created with the project inside
+2. perform a "git clone" to copy the repository from github with the link -> a new folder BSS-DYNAMICREBALANCING-RL will appear with the project inside
-3. activate your envirment and navigate on the folder before the one of the project.
+3. activate your envirment and navigate inside the folder of the project.
-4. run $ pip install -e BSS-DYNAMICREBALANCNG-RL -> the project and all required packets will be installed
+4. run // pip install -e . // -> the project and all required packets will be installed

 Note: if you are on windows and torch doesn't detect your Cuda device, install torch+cu118 with
         $ pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118